 Ford Trimotor was the world’s first luxury airliner when it took to the skies in the late 1920s.
 Nicknamed the “Tin Goose”, it featured an aluminum corrugated sheet-metal body and wings and was powered by three 420-hp Pratt & Whitney Wasp radial engines.
 Due to its rugged dependability Admiral Byrd chose it for his attempt to be the first person to fly over the South Pole, which he did on November 28, 1929.

 Served as a high-altitude escort fighter and a low-level fighter-bomber for the allied forces during World War II.
 It was the largest, heaviest, and most expensive fighter aircraft in history to be powered by a single piston engine.
 The plane was designed and built around its powerful 2000 horse power Pratt and Whitney radial engine.
 Due to its thick and massive appearance, it came to be known as ‘The Jug.’

 Air Force One is the official call sign for any Air Force aircraft carrying the President of the United States, though the term most commonly refers to the two Boeing 747 jets bearing the iconic Water and Steel Blue livery.

 The Boeing 747 Air Force One, houses an executive suite and private office for the President, as well as a medical annex and communications room featuring at least 19 televisions and 87 telephones.
-The plane can fuel in mid-air, contains countermeasures against anti-aircraft missiles and features special shielding to protect the electronics from an electromagnetic pulse due to a nuclear attack.
+The plane can fuel in midair, contains countermeasures against anti-aircraft missiles and features special shielding to protect the electronics from an electromagnetic pulse resulting from a nuclear attack.